makrai/notes/stalnaker68-cond.md

     describe the inductive relations among propositions
   * drawing a connection between them might be illuminating for both

 # VI.
 Conclusion: empiricism and possible worlds 12

-Writers of fiction and fantasy sometimes suggest that imaginary worlds have a life of their own beyond the control of their creators.
-Pirandello's six characters, for example, rebelled against their author and took the story out of his hands.
-The skeptic may be inclined to suspect that this suggestion is itself fantasy.
-He believes that nothing goes into a fictional world, or a possible world, unless it is put there by decision or convention; it is a creature of invention and not discovery.
-Even the fabulist Tolkien (1966) admits that Faerie is a land "full of wonder, but not of information
+* Writers of fiction and fantasy sometimes suggest that imaginary worlds have a life of their own beyond the control of the creators
+* The skeptic believes that nothing goes into a fictional world, or a possible world, unless it is put there by decision or convention; it is a
+  * creature of invention and not discovery
+  * Tolkien (1966) admits that Faerie is a land "full of wonder, but not of information"

-For similar reasons, the empiricist may be uncomfortable about a theory which treats counterfactuals as literal statements about non-actual situations.
+* the empiricist may be uncomfortable about a theory which treats counterfactuals as literal statements about non-actual situations
-Counterfactuals are often contingent, and contingent statements must be supported by evidence.
-But evidence can be gathered, by us at least, only in this universe.
-To satisfy the empiricist, I must show
+  * Counterfactuals are often contingent, and contingent statements must be supported by evidence
+  * But evidence can be gathered, by us at least, only in this universe
-* how possible worlds, even if the product of convention, can be subjects of empirical investigation.
+* how possible worlds, even if the product of convention, can be subjects of empirical investigation

-There is no mystery to the fact that I can partially define a possible world in such a way that I am ignorant of some of the determinate truths in that world.
+* I can partially define a possible world in such a way that I am ignorant of some of the determinate truths in that world
-One way I can do this is to attribute to it features of the actual world which are unknown to me.
-Thus I can say, "I am thinking of a possible world in which the population of China is just the same, on each day, as it is in the actual world."
-I am making up this world it is a pure product of my intentions but there are already things true in it which I shall never know.
+  * eg attribute to it features of the actual world which are unknown to me.
+  * eg "I am thinking of a possible world in which the population of China is just the same, on each day, as it is in the actual world
+  * there are already things true in it which I shall never know

-Conditionals do implicitly, and by convention, what is done explicitly by stipulation in this example
+* Conditionals do implicitly, and by convention, what is done explicitly by stipulation in this example
-* counterfactuals are generally about possible worlds which are very much like the actual one, and defined in terms of it
-  => evidence is so often relevant to their truth.
-When I wonder, for example,
+* counterfactuals are generally about possible worlds which are very much like the actual one, and defined in terms of it => evidence is so often relevant to their truth
-* eg what would have happened if I had asked my boss for a raise yesterday, I am wondering about a possible world that I have already roughly picked out
+* eg what would have happened if I had asked my boss for a raise yesterday, I am
-  * this world has the same history, up to yesterday, as the actual world, the same boss with the same dispositions and habits.
-The main difference is that
+  * this world has the same history, up to yesterday, as the actual world, the same boss with the same dispositions and habits
-  * I do not know everything about the boss's habits and dispositions in the actual world => there is a lot that I do not know about how he acts in the possible world that I have chosen, although
+  * I do not know everything about the boss's habits and dispositions in the actual world => there is a lot that I do not know about how he acts in the possible world that I have chosen
-  * I might find out by watching him respond to a similar request from another, or by asking his sectetary about his mood yesterday.
+  * I might find out by watching him respond to a similar request from another, or by asking his sectetary about his mood yesterday
-  * These bits of information about the actual world would not be decisive, of
+  * These bits of information about the actual world would not be decisive
-    * nT they would be relevant, since they tell me more about the non-actual situation that I have selected.
+  * nT they would be relevant, since they tell me more about the non-actual situation that I have selected

-* If I make a conditional statement subjunctive or otherwise and the antecedent turns out to be true, then whether I know it or not, I have said something about the actual world, namely that the consequent is true in it.
-If the antecedent is false, then I have said something about a particular counterfactual world, even if I believe the antencedent to be true
+* If I make a conditional statement subjunctive or otherwise and the antecedent turns out to be true, then whether I know it or not, I have said something about the actual world, namely that the consequent is true in it
 * The conditional provides
-  a set of conventions for selecting possible situations which have a specified relation to what actually happens => it is possible for statements about unrealized possibilities to tell us about the world.
+  a set of conventions for selecting possible situations which have a specified relation to what actually happens => it is possible for statements about unrealized possibilities to tell us about the world
   * not just about the speaker's imagination

 # Notes 14